-If Hollywood ever sets a James Bond movie in L.A., The Blue Agave should do the all music.
+If Hollywood ever sets a James Bond movie in L.A., The Blue Agave should perform the all music.
 Indeed, their cover of “Besame Mucho” would make a killer 007 opening credit sequence.
 (Take a listen at the bottom of this post.)

-The Blue Agave’s eponymous debut album takes you on a sonic cruise across Los Angeles: primarily Spanish-language vocals amidst layers of surf guitar, retro lounge, mariachi, and killer rhythms.
+The Blue Agave’s eponymous debut album takes you on a sonic cruise across Los Angeles: primarily Spanish vocals amidst layers of surf guitar, retro lounge, mariachi, and killer rhythms.
 As The Blue Agave describe themselves, “sexy, soulful atmospheric originals blending surf, spaghetti western and flamenco.”

 If you’re ever in L.A., you can find The Blue Agave regularly playing at the popular nightspot Eastside Luv.
 And I can assure you, they sound every bit as polished and thrilling live as they do in the studio, shaking rafters and stirring audiences every time.